Intellectual Disability

 Facts About Intellectual Disability

-• Significant delay in achieving milestones, such as walking and talking.
+• A significant delay in reaching developmental milestones, such as walking and talking.

-• Learning disability, hindering academic and professional prospects.
+• Learning disabilities that hinder academic performance and limit future professional opportunities.

 Read More About Decision-Making Here